2022 Wisconsin Senate election

-The 2022 Wisconsin State Senate elections were held on Tuesday, November 8, 2022.
-Seventeen of the 33 seats in the Wisconsin State Senate were up for election—the odd-numbered districts.
-This was the first election to take place after redistricting following the 2020 United States census, which moved a severe Republican gerrymander to a slightly more severe Republican gerrymander.
-Before the election, 21 Senate seats were held by Republicans and 12 seats were held by Democrats.
-11 Republican seats and 6 Democratic seats were up in this election.
+The 2022 Wisconsin Senate elections were held on Tuesday, November 8, 2022.
+17 of the 33 seats in the Wisconsin State Senate were up for election—the odd-numbered districts.
+This was the first election to take place after redistricting following the 2020 United States census.
+This was the only election to take place under the redistricting plan set out in 2022.
+Before the election, 21 Senate seats were held by Republicans, and 12 seats were held by Democrats.
+11 Republican seats and six Democratic seats were up in this election.
 The primary election took place on August 9, 2022.

 Republicans flipped one Democratic-held Senate seat and achieved a two-thirds supermajority, entering the 106th Wisconsin Legislature with 22 of 33 State Senate seats.